fkarg/fkarg.github.io/staged/idea-makers.md

 tags:
 - book
 ---
-Review of Stephen Wolframs 'remarkable book with flashes of insight that will engage cumputer scientists, physicists, historians [...] as it weaves personal stories into the deep import of how and what they calculated'.
+Review of Stephen Wolfram's 'remarkable book with flashes of insight that will engage computer scientists, physicists, historians [...] as it weaves personal stories into the deep import of how and what they calculated'.

 I bought this book after visiting the [Museum of Mathematics](museum) in New